-You will receive emails telling you to view your university bill via your PAWS account.
-Please read all information carefully and review important information on the One Stop website.
+About a month before classes begin, you will receive an email telling you to view your university bill via your PAWS account.
+Please read all information carefully and review important information on the Student Financial Services website.
 Selecting "View Billing Statement" via your PAWS account will provide you with a real time "Statement of Account."

 Your statement will show your total charges (assuming charges for the semester have been determined) less "Anticipated Aid."
 If you owe the university, you may pay the difference by the due date.
-As long as you do not owe from a prior term and have at least \$100 in anticipated aid, any amount owed after the first day of classes will move to the installment plan.
-This usually happens by the end of the first week of classes.
-Address all billing and excess cash/refund questions to the Bursar Office, (414) 229-4915 or (414) 229-4526 or email bursar@uwm.edu.
+If you need more time to pay, you should consider signing up for the Payment Plan.
+Address all billing and excess cash/refund questions to the Student Financial Service Center, (414) 229-4541 or email finances@uwm.edu.

-- ➤ If you have been offered aid for the semester that is more than what you owe, the Bursar Office will process the excess cash as a refund so that you can use the funds for your other educational expenses.
-These funds are sent via direct deposit (ACH) or are mailed to your active mailing address in PAWS approximately 2-3 business days after the refund posts to PAWS -or- - > If the amount of aid offered for the semester does not cover the amount you owe for the semester, you will need to make that payment to the Bursar Office.
-You can review billing information on the Finances section of the OneStop website.
+- If you have been offered aid for the semester that is more than what you owe the university for the semester, the excess cash will be given to you so that you can use the funds for your other educational expenses.
+These funds are sent via direct deposit (ACH) or are mailed to your active mailing address in PAWS approximately 2-3 business days after the refund posts to PAWS.
+Please allow an additional 7-10 days for printing, processing, and mailing if you are not using direct deposit-or- - If the amount of aid offered for the semester does not cover the amount you owe for the semester, you will need to make that payment to the Bursar Office.
+You can review billing information on the Student Financial Services website.
 Select the Tuition Schedule for the appropriate semester.